UK passes milestone of 20,000 coronavirus hospital deaths

 “If we can get numbers down to 20,000 and below, that’s a good outcome in terms of where we would hope to get to with this outbreak.”

-On Saturday, the UK’s Department of Health said a total of 20,319 patients had died in hospital after testing positive for Covid-19 in the UK as of 5pm on Friday — up by 813 from the day before.

-But Dr Paul Hunter, professor of medicine at the University of East Anglia, said the true figure could already be double that amount.
+Dr Paul Hunter, professor of medicine at the University of East Anglia, said the true death toll could already be double the official figure.

 “The World Health Organisation said yesterday that about half of all deaths in Europe are occurring in residence of elderly care homes,” he said.